Skip to main content

 Maintenance Grant

-Learners on full-time approved courses at the Institute are entitled to apply for Maintenance Grants.
+Students on full time approved courses at the Institute are entitled to apply for Maintenance Grants from The Department of Education.
 The Grant is means tested.
-Learners should apply to SUSI, the online grant application system, through www.studentfinance.ie.
+For Information re the grant please check out the Susi website www.susi.ie.

 Back to Education Initiative & VTOS

-The Department of Social Welfare and The Department of Education and Skills administer these two schemes.
-In 2024, these schemes will become fully integrated into the college.
-These schemes offer unemployed adults an opportunity to return to full-time education while retaining their full social welfare entitlements and in some cases to receive extra benefits.
-Payments from DEASP normally establish eligibility.
-Previous educational level can also contribute.
+The Department of Social Welfare and The Department of Education and Science administer these two schemes.
+These schemes offer unemployed adults an opportunity to return to fulltime education while retaining their full social welfare entitlements and in some cases to receive extra benefits.

 Yes